david-chase/k8s-demos/assigning-pods-to-nodes/README.md

 1. A functional Kubernetes cluster with at least 3 nodes
 2. PowerShell Core

-You can use any of the scenarios in this repo to create your 3-node K8s cluster simply by editing config.ini and setting "minsize" to 3.
+You can use any of the cluster creation scenarios in this repo to create your 3-node K8s cluster simply by editing config.ini and setting "minsize" to 3.

 ## Scenario
 ### Before we begin